Sign in →

 Useful For

-Monitoring serum from patients with monoclonal light chain diseases without a M-spike on protein electrophoresis
+Monitoring serum from patients with monoclonal light chain diseases without a M-protein.

 May be useful as a diagnostic test in patients in whom there is a suspicion of primary systemic amyloidosis, light chain deposition disease, or non-secretory myeloma